rishithaminol/frame-logger/README.md

 # Frame Logger
 A tool which capture packets in an inteligence manner.
+This can run in memory safe way.

 # Log categories
 Currently there are two types of log categories.